 This Thomas Jefferson doctrine is different than other theories of natural law.

 The basic idea I should state here is that people have natural rights that they are endowed with by their Creator.
-These rights are natural rights and do not owe their existence to any government.
-And here is the key point--government are formed not just to preserve these rights but also people give up a certain amount of their rights in order to form a government.
+These rights are natural rights, and do not owe their existence to any government.
+And here is the key point--governments are formed not just to preserve these rights, but also people give up a certain amount of their rights in order to form a government.

 This is due to John Locke.
-Further the identification of Divine rights with natural tights comes from Thomas Aquinas.
+Further the identification of Divine rights with natural rights comes from Thomas Aquinas.